Manideep103/mle-training/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

-## Step to be traced to excute the script
+## Steps to be traced to execute the script
  - Use the file env.yml to setup a python virtual env with the required package dependenies
  - python < scriptname.py >